 - Tax reform.
 Leadership of both parties in Congress and President Obama support significant reform of the tax code.
 Such a reform would necessarily affect tax incentives for various parts of the energy industry, including oil and enhanced oil recovery using man-made carbon dioxide , wind, and solar energy, as well as alternative fuel vehicles.
 A comprehensive discussion may also include the imposition of a price on carbon through the tax code .

 - Oversight and investigations.
 Congressional leadership has promised increased scrutiny of federal agency actions and policy through hearings and other types of oversight.

-Nearly 230 bills focusing specifically on climate change have been introduced in the 113th Congress (2013-2014).
-Many more bills touched on energy, environment, transportation, agriculture and other areas that could have an impact on or be affected by climate change.
+About thirty-five bills focusing specifically on climate change have been introduced in the 114th Congress.
+About three-quarters of these bills favor climate action, with half of those dealing with climate change adaptation (also known as resilience) and climate science.
+Many more bills touch on energy, environment, transportation, agriculture and other areas that could have an impact on or be affected by climate change.
 The list below, however, contains for the most part only those bills whose authors explicitly reference climate change or related terms, such as greenhouse gases or carbon dioxide.
-(For brevity, all legislative proposals, including resolutions and amendments, are referred to here as "bills.")

-The bills, resolutions, and amendments of the 113th Congress dealing with climate change are divided into the following categories:
+The bills, resolutions, and amendments of the 114th Congress dealing with climate change are divided into the following categories: